JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ## Minimum viable interface

-The minimum interface that must be implemented in order to be a compliant ERC-4337 wallet.
+This is the minimum interface that must be implemented in order to be a compliant ERC-4337 wallet.

 This interface is included in all [`Base`](#base) contracts.
 If you use a pre-built `Base`, you do not need to add this interface to your wallet.